 - Be accurate and avoid personal attacks.

 - Keep your letter short and focus on one or two major points.
 Include facts, statistics, and other citations to support your position.
 Be sure to stay under the news outlet’s word limit.

 - Include your name, street address, and phone number.
 Editors will not run anonymous letters, and they may call you to confirm that you are the sender of your letter.
 You can, however, request that your full name not be printed.

 - If you are a survivor, think about whether you want to disclose your experience.
 You don’t have to.
 Everyone in the community, regardless of their connection to sexual violence, can participate in the discussion.

-- If you are a family member or friend of a survivor, be sure that you don’t disclose the survivor’s information without his/her consent.
+- If you are a family member or friend of a survivor, be sure that you don’t disclose the survivor’s information without their consent.

 - When writing to newspapers, consider smaller, weekly publications in addition to larger dailies.
 The smaller the paper, the more likely your letter will be selected for publication.